jmettraux/aachen/src/cae__background.md

 Rolling _+1 Any Att_ means 1 point may be added to the score of any attribute.
 Rolling _+2 Physical_ means 2 points may be added to the score of `STR`, `DEX`, or `CON`.
 2 points on one of them, or 1 point on two of them.
 Rolling _+2 Mental_ is the equivalent for `INT`, `WIS`, and `CHA`.
 Remember to recompute the attribute modifiers and the saving throw scores if an attribute score is changed.

+When a character is given a skill, it sets it at level 0.
+Taking it a second time sets it at level 1.
+A new character may not exceed level 1 in a skill.
+Should that happen, shift the increment to another skill.

 [^1]: